BlastPKMN/ublue-silverblue/README.md

 ## Installation

-To rebase an existing Fedora Silverblue, or any atomic Fedora, installation to the latest build:
+To rebase an existing Fedora Silverblue installation to the latest build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```